EGE JOURNAL OF MEDICINE

-Ege Journal of Medicine is the official journal of Ege University Faculty of Medicine with four issues published quarterly.
-Its purpose is to publish high-quality original clinical and experimental studies, case reports and letters to the editor.
+Ege Journal of Medicine is the official journal of Ege University Faculty of Medicine with four issues published quarterly in March, June, September and December to complete a volume.
+Its purpose is to publish high-quality original clinical and experimental studies in all fields of medicine.

 Ege Journal of Medicine provides open access for academic publications.
 The journal provides free access to the full texts of all articles immediately upon publication.

 The journal does not request any charges for article processing or article submission.

 There is no charge for readers to download journal contents for their own scholarly use.
 The journal is free to all at any time.
 To provide this the journal relies on financial resources of Ege University, the voluntary work of its editorial team and advisory board, and the continuing support of its network of peer reviewers.

 Ege Journal of Medicine enables the sharing of articles according to the Attribution-Non-Commercial-Share Alike 4.0 International (CC BY-NC-SA 4.0) license.
 Thus, the authors and readers can copy, multiply and adapt the published work under the conditions of citing the material appropriately, not using the material for commercial purposes and to share what they have adapted with the same license.
 Copyright fee is not paid for the articles published in the journal.